diffkemp/diffkemp/README.md

 pairwise and prints syntactic diffs (thanks to the `--syntax-diff` option) of functions that are semantically different.

+### Comparing sysctl options

+Apart from comparing specific functions, DiffKemp supports comparison of semantics of sysctl options.
+List of the options to compare can be passed as the `FUNCTION_LIST` in the `generate` command.
+In such case, use `--sysctl` switch to generate snapshot for sysctl parameter comparison.
+The `compare` command is used in normal way.

+Sysctl option comparison compares semantics of the proc handler function and semantics of all functions using the data variable that the sysctl option sets.

+It is possible to use patterns to specify a number of multiple sysctl options at once such as:
+* `kernel.*`
+* `kernel.{sysctl-1|sysctl-2}`

+Currently, these sysctl option groups are supported: `kernel.*`, `vm.*`, `fs.*`, `net.core.*`, `net.ipv4.conf.*`.

 ## About
 The tool uses static analysis methods to automatically determine how the effect of a chosen kernel function or option (module parameter, sysctl) changed between